Britain through to America's Cup for first time in 60 years after defeating Italy — with F1 tech

 Getty Images

-The Ineos-backed crew is one head-to-head race win away from progressing today and eliminating Italy, in a competition that’s regularly described as Formula 1 on water.
+The Ineos Britannia crew will now go on to compete with holders New Zealand in a competition that’s regularly described as Formula 1 on water.

 In fact, the Ben Ainslie-led British boat has been designed in partnership with the Mercedes F1 team, while New Zealand is defending the Cup with a team whose technical director was previously part of the F1 championship-winning McLaren squad.

 As in Formula 1 the aerodynamics of the carbon-fibre craft will play a decisive role in the outcome of this year’s America’s Cup.
 The boats rise out of the water at speed, skimming on hydrofoils to reduce drag.
-The efficiency of each design — and how it can adapt to changing sea and wind conditions — will determine whether Britain or Italy will win for the very first time, or whether New Zealand will retain the trophy that it won from the US team in 2021.
+The efficiency of each design — and how it can adapt to changing sea and wind conditions — will determine whether Britain will win for the very first time in the history of the competition, or whether New Zealand will retain the trophy that it won from the US team in 2021.

 In the November issue of Motor Sport, on sale now, we explore the remarkable crossover between the top tier of motor racing, and the oldest international competition still running — the America’s Cup having begun with a race around the Isle of Wight in 1851.